krutoi-muzhik/LS/README.md

  info about the user, owner of file is got from struct "passwd" using func "getpwuid"

+ To run use "make ls" and "./ls dir -flag" (You can combine flags together)

 In later updates i am going to add more flags